intel-lab-lkp/linux/Documentation/misc-devices/apds990x.rst

 might vary quite much depending the spectrum of the light source.

 Driver makes necessary conversions to both directions so that user handles only lux values.
-Lux value is calculated using information from the both channels.
+Lux value is calculated using information from both channels.
 HW threshold level is calculated from the given lux value to match with current type of the lightning.
 Sometimes inaccuracy of the estimations lead to false interrupt, but that doesn't harm.